-The MultiTool contains a magnet that makes it easier to replace the battery in the hearing aid.
-It also contains a brush and wire loop for cleaning and removing earwax.
-If you need a new MultiTool, please contact your hearing care professional.
+The MultiTool contains a magnet which makes it easier to replace the battery in the hearing aid.
+It also contains a brush and a wire loop for cleaning and removing ear wax.
+If you need a new MultiTool please contact your hearing care professional.

 The MultiTool has a built-in magnet.
-Keep the MultiTool at least 30 cm away from credit cards and other magnetically sensitive devices.
+Keep the MultiTool 30 cm away from credit cards and other magnetically sensitive devices.